akaliutau/gcp-grimoire/cert/gpa/06_cloud_functions.md

+# Cloud Functions triggers

+Cloud Functions does not work with all possible events in the cloud platform; instead, it is designed to respond to five kinds of events.

+- Cloud Storage
+- Cloud Pub/Sub
+- HTTP
+- Firebase
+- Stackdriver Logging

 # Environment

 Cloud Functions run in a fully-managed serverless environment where Google handles infrastructure, operating systems, and runtime environments completely on your behalf.
 Each function runs in its own isolated secure execution context, scales automatically, and has a lifecycle independent from other functions.